allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 ![Old architecture diagram](/img/articles/2020-10-12-bigdata-marketing/old_arch.svg)

-But soon, against initial assumptions a number of feeds exploded.
-Finally, we came to a situation where there were… 1300 feeds!
+But soon, against initial assumptions, a number of feeds exploded.
+Eventually, we encountered as much as...
+1300 feeds!
 Updating all of them, to present current data in advertisements, took more than 24 hours.
 We managed to improve this situation a little by vertical scaling and removing some of unused/poor performing feeds.
 However, it was just a temporary improvement, since it still took as much as 13 hours to refresh all the feeds.

-We're yet to find out that poor performance was just the tip of the iceberg.
+We were yet to find out that poor performance was just the tip of the iceberg.
 Much bigger problem was the architecture that no longer suited our needs and made implementing new features time-consuming.
 Codebase used a then acclaimed [cake (anti)pattern](https://medium.com/rahasak/scala-cake-pattern-e0cd894dae4e) that turned out to work poorly in connection with Spark.
 It caused serious serialization issues.
-Add to that leaky monitoring and handwritten scheduler and you will get a full picture of our despair.
+Add to that leaky monitoring and handwritten scheduler, and you will get a full picture of our despair.
 Besides, the tool itself became very important.
 It handled more and more integrations and was crucial for the company.

 ## Brave new ~~world~~ solution

-That was the moment when we knew that we needed a new solution.
+At that moment we knew that we needed a new solution.
 We decided that our target solution should let us:

 - Reduce the execution time to 1h (2h at most) while keeping same amount of resources
 - Query over any offer property (in old solution we had only some predefined predicates)
-- Choose offer by some key (or in programmers language: group by + aggregate)
+- Choose offer by a key (or in programmers language: group by + aggregate)
 - Introduce new data sources quickly
 - Create feed with arbitrary size: from just a few offers to whole catalog
 - Scale horizontally
 - Last but not least: integrate with our partners not only by files but also using an event-based approach (streaming API)

-Those requirements would be easy to comply with in case of a “normal” shop with a few thousands of products.
+These requirements would be easy to comply with in case of a “normal” shop with a few thousands products.
 However, Allegro operates on a much larger scale of:

 - almost 200M offers (and still growing)
 - ~25-40M changes in offers per day

 Also, Allegro is based on microservices architecture and we don’t have a single DB with full information about the system.
 This leaves us with yet another
 problem: how to gather all needed data.
-We have to use not only information on offers, sellers, campaigns, ratings, products and fewothers.
+We have to use information on offers, sellers, campaigns, ratings, products and few others.
 So the first item on our TODO list was to find a solution for collecting the data.
 In Allegro most of the services use [Hermes](http://hermes.allegro.tech/) as a message broker.
-Also, all of the data that is sent by Hermes is dumped to HDFS in near real time manner.
+Also, all of the data that is sent by Hermes is dumped to HDFS in near real-time manner.
 To make this clearer, let me show you that on diagram:

 ![Event flow in Allegro](/img/articles/2020-10-12-bigdata-marketing/hermes.svg)